-If there are truly no data at all for your fishery, then conduct a Productivity Susceptibility Analysis (Step 3) with your fishermen and local experts.
+If there are truly no data at all for your fishery, then you can conduct a Productivity Susceptibility Analysis (Step 4) with your fishermen and local experts.
 It requires only fishermen's knowledge of the fish and their fishing techniques plus some life history parameters such as size at first maturity and maximum size.
 It's best to use local estimates of life history parameters, but if there are none you can use global estimates from www.fishbase.org.
 You can also omit some of these life history parameters from the analysis if you cannot find them anywhere.
-The PSA will result in a vulnerability score for each species analyzed: if the score is above 2.2 it indicates a high risk of vulnerability to overfishing.
-Scores between 2 and 2.2 indicate cause for high concern, while scores between 1.8 and 2 merit moderate concern.
-Additionally, if susceptibility scores calculated in the PSA are higher than 2.3, precautionary action to reduce fishing mortality may be merited regardless of the overall vulnerability score.
-If no other data are available, you might recommend a reduction in fishing mortality through a seasonal closure, a size limit, a gear restriction, or a catch limit based only on the PSA analysis.
+The PSA will result in a vulnerability score for each species analyzed: high scores indicate high vulnerability to overfishing.
+Moderate and low scores indicate moderate and low vulnerability.
+While it is not advisable to use PSA vulnerability scores for long-term fishery management, PSA vulnerability scores are a good way to get started with fishery management when no data are available.
+They are especially useful for prioritizing stocks for data collection and precautionary management (Step 6).